lechnerc77/spinkube-on-kyma/BLOGPOST.md

 To get started you must first manually enable Kyma in your SAP BTP subaccount.
 The provisioning takes some time.
 After that you can access the Kyma console via the URL that is provided in the subaccount overview as well as download the `kubeconfig` file that you need to access the cluster via `kubectl`.
 To do so you must have the `kubectl` installed on your machine.
 However, this is not sufficient to access the cluster.

 Authenticating with Kyma is a (in my opinion) unnecessary challenge as it leverages the [OIDC-login plugin](https://github.com/int128/kubelogin) for kubectl.
-You find a description of the setup [here]](https://learning.sap.com/learning-journeys/deliver-side-by-side-extensibility-based-on-sap-btp-kyma-runtime/setting-and-configuring-kubectl-for-kyma_b3d25bea-0ef5-498e-bd15-10ef0c23ed06).
+You find a description of the setup [here](https://learning.sap.com/learning-journeys/deliver-side-by-side-extensibility-based-on-sap-btp-kyma-runtime/setting-and-configuring-kubectl-for-kyma_b3d25bea-0ef5-498e-bd15-10ef0c23ed06).
 This works fine when on a Mac but can give you some headaches on a Windows and on Linux machine especially when combined with restrictive setups in corporate environments.
 For Windows I can only recommend installing [krew](https://krew.sigs.k8s.io/) via [chocolatey](https://chocolatey.org/) and then install the OIDC plugin via `kubectl krew install oidc-login`.
 At least for me that was the only way to get this working on Windows.

 So, we do one extra hop and create a service account that we can use to authenticate with the Kyma cluster.

 ### Creating a service account

 To get rid of the OIDC flow and the browser-based login, the next step I did was to create a *service account* and a `kubeconfig` that contains the necessary roles.
 The procedure in general is described in a developer tutorial [here](https://developers.sap.com/tutorials/kyma-create-service-account.html).

-Quite some adjustments are necessary as you need a lot more resources, API groups and verbs to get the Spin operator and its dependencies up and running.
+Quite some adjustments are necessary as you need access a lot more resources, API groups and verbs to get the Spin operator and its dependencies up and running.

 Let's quickly walk through the steps: